Police investigating after antisemitic flyers found in Mount Pleasant neighborhoods

 MOUNT PLEASANT, S.C.
-(WCBD)- Police are investigating after antisemitic flyers were allegedly distributed across several Mount Pleasant neighborhoods overnight.
+(WCBD)- Police are investigating after homeowners in Mount Pleasant awoke Tuesday to find flyers containing antisemtic messages littering their driveways.

-According to the Mount Pleasant Police Department (MPPD), the pamphlets were found in the area of Charleston National.
+The leaflets were distributed across several neighborhoods, including Carolina Park, Charleston National, and Tupelo, according to reports.

-The flyers were first reported to police on Tuesday morning, the day after the Jewish religious holiday of Yom Kippur.
+The flyers were first reported to law enforcement on Tuesday morning, the day after the Jewish religious holiday of Yom Kippur.

 There is no place for hate in our community,” Mayor Will Hayne wrote on X (formerly Twitter).
 “To whoever distributed the vulgar, anti-Semitic flyers overnight (at the time of Yom Kippur, no less) in our community, you failed.
 We are responding with love & concern for those you targeted and with disgust for your kind of hatred.”